Exploring Context Generalizability in Citywide Crowd Mobility Prediction: An Analytic Framework and Benchmark: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we focus on exploring the generalizability of both contextual features and context modeling techniques in the STCFP problem.
-We conduct both analytical and experimental studies.
-In the analytical studies, we investigate various contextual features and modeling techniques in the literature and develop a comprehensive taxonomy of context modeling techniques.
-In the experimental benchmark, we analyze the generalizability of different contextual features including weather, holiday, temporal position, and POIs.
-We also analyze the generalizability of diverse modeling techniques based on state-of-the-art spatiotemporal prediction models, i.e., \textit{XGBoost} \cite{chen2016xgboost}, \textit{STMGCN} \cite{geng2019spatiotemporal}, and \textit{STMeta} \cite{STMeta}.
-Besides, we develop an experimental platform composed of large-scale spatiotemporal crowd flow data, contextual data, and state-of-the-art spatiotemporal prediction models.
-We also offer several suggestions about incorporating contextual factors for practitioners who want to build STCFP applications.
+In this paper, we explore the generalizability of contextual features and context modeling techniques for crowd mobility prediction.
+We conduct analytical and experimental studies.
+In the analytical studies, we investigate contextual features and modeling techniques in the literature, developing a comprehensive taxonomy of context modeling techniques.
+In the experimental benchmark, we analyze the generalizability of various contextual features (weather, holiday, temporal position, POIs, road, demographic, and spatial position) and diverse modeling techniques using state-of-the-art spatiotemporal prediction models (i.e., \textit{STMGCN} and \textit{STMeta}).
+We create an experimental platform with large-scale crowd mobility data, contextual data, and prediction models.
+Additionally, we provide suggestions for practitioners interested in incorporating contextual factors into crowd mobility prediction applications.

 Our future work would include (1) Advanced modeling techniques. \emph{Raw-Gating}, with good generalizability, is a remarkable technique to model contextual features.
 We suggest leveraging \emph{Raw-Gating} as the default modeling technique.
 However, it may still worsen the performance compared to \emph{No Context} in some (although rarely) specific tasks (e.g., 60-minute metro flow prediction based on \textit{STMGCN}).
 In other words, we have not found a single context modeling technique that can improve the STCFP performance in \textit{every one} of our experimental scenarios.
 Hence, an advanced context modeling technique is still urgently demanded to benefit the STCFP research community.
 (2) More datasets and models beyond crowd flow prediction.
 In addition to urban crowd flow, many other applications are highly dependent on contextual factors.
-Hence, we plan to extend our benchmark scenarios to a broader scope of spatiotemporal prediction scenarios such as traffic speed and congestion.
+Hence, we plan to extend our benchmark scenarios to a broader scope of spatiotemporal prediction scenarios such as congestion.